narasimhan-me/EngineO.ai/IMPLEMENTATION_PLAN.md

   - When preview drafts exist and the user attempts to leave the Playbooks flow, show:
     - "You have saved preview drafts.
 No changes have been applied yet."
   - Remove any copy that suggests drafts will be discarded simply by navigating away.
   - Ensure "Apply playbook" uses the current Preview Drafts as its source of truth:
     - No extra AI regeneration during apply.
     - After apply completes, update client-side draft status and remove "AI draft" indicators where appropriate.
+- Bind estimate and apply to a consistent product scope using scopeId:
+  - Persist scopeId from the estimate response alongside preview/estimate state in the wizard (and shared API types in apps/web/src/lib/api.ts).
+  - Require scopeId in the "Apply playbook" mutation payload and surface PLAYBOOK_SCOPE_INVALID conflicts as a "scope changed, please refresh estimate" UX, guiding users to re-run the estimate before applying.

 ### Cross-Surface Draft Reuse – Product Detail Integration